Arjun-G-Ravi/Non-AI-Notes/07_Computer_Network/02_Addressing.md

 # IP Address
  - The internet protocol address is used to identify every node in a computer network
- - It is a logical address - an abstract adress, that doesn't depend on the nodes physically
+ - It is a logical address - an abstract address, that doesn't depend on the node devices.
+ - It is not even dependent on the physical location of the devices.
+But the physical location can be approximated using the IP address.
- - Router assigns an ip adress to every device that connects to it, creating a LAN
+ - Router assigns an ip address to every device that connects to it, creating a LAN
  - An IPv4 address is represented as decimals, as 4 octets.
 Each octet is a number between 0 and 255.
- - It is of the form 192.168.1.12, where the first 3 octets refer to the network adress and last one is host adress
+ - It is of the form 192.168.1.12, where the first 3 octets refer to the network address and last one is host address
  - Can be assigned manually

 # MAC address